alexowen34/TextAnalyser/README.md

 # TextAnalyser

+*If cloning into an IDE, please ensure Java 8 (JDK 8) and JavaFX for Java 8 is installed.*

 The Text Analyser project is the first application that I have ever created.
 I built this for a 1st-year university project.

 The application focuses heavily on string manipulation and natural language processing to display a range of information on text the user provides.
 This includes: